EirikHaughom/ADME/Guides/Standalone Reservoir DMS/readme.md

     Write-Host "Open https://portal.azure.com/#@$tenantId/resource$apiId/apim-apis"

-    Write-Host "Select the $websocketApi.Name and open the code editor view for Inbound policy.
+    Write-Host "Select the $restApi.Name and open the code editor view for Inbound policy.
 Replace the entire config with the following:"
     $policy

     ```

 1. That's it!
-You should now be able to connect to the RDDMS Server websocket API using JWT tokens from Azure CLI.<br><br>
+You should now be able to connect to the RDDMS Server REST API using JWT tokens from Azure CLI.<br><br>